What Is Digital Scrapbooking? A Beginner’s Guide | aA

 This is where you build your pages.
 The most-used options in the community:

-• Adobe Photoshop Elements — the go-to for beginners, and for good reason.
+• Adobe Photoshop Elements — the go-to for beginners.
 Built for everyday users, not professionals, and priced accordingly.

 • Affinity Studio — a one-time purchase with no subscription.
 Capable and affordable.